Struggling to Grow Your Hair? This Is How an Expert Does It

 It's not surprising that one of the year's most searched-for terms is "how to grow hair faster."
-Blame Kim Kardashian West's long hair or just the fact that the lob has fallen out of favour, but super-long hair is here to stay, which means everyone wants to know how to make their hair grow faster.
+Blame Kim Kardashian West's long hair, Selena Gomez's enviable locks or just the fact that the lob has fallen out of favour, but super-long hair is here to stay, which means everyone wants to know how to make their hair grow faster.
 In fact, one of the biggest salons in the UK, Daniel Hersheson, has just launched a new seriously long hair-extension service.

 When I spoke to Hadley Yates, the salon's extension expert, he revealed that "everyone's after the Cher look" right now, and that "mermaid hair" was ideal for people heading off to festivals.
 But if you've been trying for years without the desired Rapunzel-esque success or chopped it all off when the lob took over and now yearn for the return of your long locks, we've got exactly the information you need and the solution to all your stunted hair growth quandaries.